arangodb/docs/oasis/monitoring-metrics.md

 ## Metrics tokens

-The **Metrics tokens** section allows you to create a new metrics token, which is necessary when connecting to Prometheus.
+The **Metrics tokens** section allows you to create a new metrics token, which is required for connecting to Prometheus.

 1. To create a metrics token, click **New metrics token**.
 2. For **Name**, enter a name for the metrics token.